 - Purchased a portfolio of assets located in Docklands Victoria for a combined value of $146,000,000.

-- The overall portfolio includes the Harbour Town Shopping Centre (40,818sqm of GLA), Harbour Town Car Parks (2,818 car spaces), Medibank Ice House and a number of development sites with masterplan approval (28,000sqm).
+- The overall portfolio includes The District Docklands Shopping Centre (40,818sqm of GLA), The District Docklands Car Parks (2,818 car spaces), Medibank Ice House and a number of development sites with masterplan approval (28,000sqm).

 - Located within walking distance of the Melbourne central business district, the property benefits from its close proximity to major arterial roads and access to all modes of public transport including tram, rail, and bus.

-- The purchase of the Property provides an ideal opportunity for the reinvention of Harbour Town into a destinational retail centre including entertainment, commercial and residential uses.
+- The purchase of the Property provides an ideal opportunity for the reinvention of The District Docklands into a destinational retail centre including entertainment, commercial and residential uses.

 - Acquired a leasehold interest in a retail centre and 316 bay car park located within the centre of Brisbane’s CBD for $67,000,000 in partnership with the Bricktop Group.